nero-tyagi/comsol/README.md

 ## Prerequisites

 You need to have Python 3.8 or higher installed.
+The code has only been tested for COMSOL 6.2 and 6.3.
+Other COMSOL versions are experimental.
 Use the requirements.txt file to install the necessary packages by going into your Python environment and running the following command:

 ```